evanthegrayt/vimfiles/README.md

 ...or just delete the line entirely.

 ### Not all configurations are in your vimrc; where are they?
-Functions, autocommands, and GUI settings are under `pack/settings/start` to make my `vimrc` cleaner, as I rarely edit these.
+Functions, autocommands, and GUI settings are under `plugin/` to make my `vimrc` cleaner, as I rarely edit these.

-Also, a lot of people put file-type related settings -- such as indentation, autocommands, etc. -- in their `vimrc` files, but `vim` provides directories for these types of situations, getting rid of ugly conditionals cluttering your `vimrc`.
-I utilize [these directories](http://www.panozzaj.com/blog/2011/09/09/vim-directory-structure/), so [indention](./indent/), [file type plugins](./ftplugin), etc., are located in the appropriate directories.
+Also, a lot of people put file-type related settings -- such as autocommands -- in their `vimrc` files, but `vim` provides directories for these types of situations, getting rid of ugly conditionals cluttering your `vimrc`.
+I utilize [these directories](http://www.panozzaj.com/blog/2011/09/09/vim-directory-structure/), so [file type plugins](./ftplugin), etc., are located in the appropriate directories.

 ### Why do I have no plugins?
 You probably didn't clone with the `--recursive` option, as stated above.